Love your neighbor as yourself.

 How to Love Your Neighbor as Yourself

-After ranting and raving and making him understand how I really felt about his actions, I went in my room to sulk.
+After ranting and raving and making him understand how I really felt about his actions, I went into my room to sulk.
 Not because of how I behaved, that would come a few minutes later.
 No, my pity party was thriving because I now I had to go to the store for the umpteenth time and buy another $2.00 pair of tweezers.

 Looking back, that was probably just a little selfish (ok, a lot!) and blown way out of proportion.